jessechumo/InkSpector/README.md

 # 🖋️ Inkspector: Signature Forgery Detection with Deep Learning

-Inkspector is a deep learning project that detects forged handwritten signatures using a **Siamese Convolutional Neural Network (Siamese CNN)**.
+Inkspector is a deep learning project that detects forged handwritten signatures using a Siamese Convolutional Neural Network (Siamese CNN).
 By comparing a test signature against a known genuine sample, the model learns to distinguish subtle differences between authentic and forged signatures.

----

 ## 📌 Project Overview

 Forgery detection is a critical problem in banking, legal, and academic sectors.
 Traditional visual inspection methods are subjective and error-prone.
 Inkspector leverages deep learning to automate and improve the accuracy of signature verification.

-Instead of treating signature classification as a binary task (real vs forged), Inkspector uses a **pairwise comparison** approach: it determines whether two signatures come from the same person.
+Instead of treating signature classification as a binary task (real vs forged), Inkspector uses a pairwise comparison approach: it determines whether two signatures come from the same person.

----

 ## 🧠 Model Architecture